Finance your Studies in Bremen

-There are two ways to save money on tuition: our early bird discount and our discount for paying the entire tuition in one lump sum.
-Depending on your degree program, our discounts can save you up to 1,000 euros.
+There are two ways to save money on tuition: our early bird discount and our lump-sum tuition discount.
+Depending on your degree program, our discounts can save you up to € 1,000.

 Payment by installments